herbsjs/herbsjs.github.io/docs/tutorial/repository.md

 ## Database Config Files

-Before we start using the database, is required to setup the configurations.
-For that, the files are in `src/config/`.
+Before we start using the database, is required to set up the configurations.
+We can choose between `mongo` and `postgres` database to store the data, so the setup is slightly different for each one of them.
+You can go directly to the one you've choosed:

-There is a file called `mongo.js` or `postgres.js`, depending on which one you've choosed.
-And it should look like this:
+- [Mongo]
+- [PostgreSQL]

+### Set up with Mongo

+The configuration file is `src/config/mongo.js`.
+It looks like this:

 ```js
 // src/config/mongo.js